 - Educational Diversity: Six colleges and one school – Arts and Humanities, Honors College, Social Sciences, Education, Science and Mathematics, Tanner Health System School of Nursing, Richards College of Business

-- Student Success: Record incoming average freshman GPA of 3.21 in fall 2017; record 2,610 degrees conferred in fiscal year 2016; record four-year and five-year institutional graduation rates
+- Student Success: Record incoming average freshman GPA of 3.2 in fall 2018; record 2,659 degrees conferred in 2017-2018 academic year; record four-year and five-year institutional graduation rates

 - Geographic Reach: Students from 38 states and 73 countries